-In SSA on average 25 percent7 of irrigation potential is irrigated.
+In SSA on average 25 percent of irrigation potential is irrigated.
 The median irrigation rate is 14, meaning that half of these countries have irrigated less than 14 percent of their agricultural land.
 However, there are exceptions - South Africa has managed to irrigate 100 percent of its potential followed by Mauritius at about 64 percent.
-The North African region is relatively higher on irrigated agriculture: Libya has an irrigated area of 1,175 percent of its potential, followed by Algeria, Morocco, Egypt and Tunisia.
-In comparison irrigation in SSA is considerably lower; valuable irrigation is concentrated in a few countries such as South Africa, Sudan, and Madagascar.
-More than 60 percent of the total irrigated area is concentrated in these three countries with each having over a million hectares that are irrigated.
+More than 60 percent of the total irrigated area in the SSA is concentrated in South Africa, Sudan and Madagascar, with each having over a million hectares that are irrigated.
+The North African region is relatively higher on irrigated agriculture - Libya has an irrigated area of 1,175 percent of its potential, followed by Algeria, Morocco, Egypt and Tunisia.

-In some countries such as Zambia and Zimbabwe, irrigated lands account for over a quarter of their agricultural output.
+In Zambia and Zimbabwe, irrigated lands account for over a quarter of agricultural output.
 This is due to a significant rate of growth in irrigated areas (of about 8 and 4 percent respectively) (see figure below).
-Zambia has the highest rate of growth in irrigated areas (8.1 percent), owing to the government's commitment and developmental interventions by NGOs (Daka, 2006).
-It is the most water and resource-rich country in SAA (FFSSA, 2004), and has benefitted from policies such as the 2005 National Irrigation Plan8, and The Fifth National Development Plan (FNDP), which has set a target of doubling the acreage under irrigation to 200 000 ha by 2010 (Zambia, 2006).
-If governments are committed and become pro-active (forging public-private partnerships) it is possible to improve irrigation coverage.
+Zambia has the highest rate of growth in irrigated areas (8.1 percent) owing to the government's commitment and developmental interventions by NGOs (Daka, 2006).
+It is the most water and resource-rich country in SSA (FFSSA, 2004), and has benefitted from policies such as the 2005 National Irrigation Plan, and The Fifth National Development Plan (FNDP), which has set a target of doubling the acreage under irrigation to 200 000 ha by 2010 (Zambia, 2006).
+This illustrates what can be achieved when governments are committed and pro-active.

-Figure 6: Irrigation infrastructure indicators for selected African countries - 2001-2008
+Figure 6: Irrigation infrastructure indicators for selected African countries: 2001-2008